-‘Jane The Virgin’s’ Gina Rodriguez Slammed For Saying That Black Women Are Paid More Than Latinas
+‘Jane The Virgin’s Gina Rodriguez Slammed For Saying That Black Women Are Paid More Than Latinas

-Jane The Virgin’s Gina Rodriguez has received a wave of social media backlash for comments that she made during a roundtable interview alongside Ellen Pompeo, Emma Roberts, and Gabrielle Union.
-As Atlanta BlackStar notes, Rodriguez has been getting slammed because she said that black women get paid more than latinas.
+Jane The Virgin‘s Gina Rodriguez has received a wave of social media backlash for comments that she made during a roundtable interview alongside Ellen Pompeo, Emma Roberts, and Gabrielle Union.
+As Atlanta BlackStar notes, Rodriguez has been getting slammed because she said that black women get paid more than Latinas.

 “I get so petrified in this space talking about equal pay especially when you look at the intersectional aspect of it, right?
 Where white women get paid more than black women, black women get paid more than Asian women, Asian women get paid more than Latina women, and it’s like a very scary space to step into,” the actress said.
 “Because I always feel like I fail when I speak about it because I can’t help but feel already so gracious to do what I do and I feel like, culturally, I feel like I was raised to just feel so appreciative of getting here.”